-Map 2 is a facsimile segment of the Township of Tosorontio map reproduced from Simcoe Supplement in Illustrated Atlas of the Dominion of Canada (H. Belden & Co.
+Map 3 is a facsimile segment of the Township of Tosorontio map reproduced from The Simcoe Supplement in Illustrated Atlas of the Dominion of Canada (Belden, H. & Co.
 1881).
-Map 2 illustrates the location of the study area and environs as of 1881.
-The study area is not shown to belong to anyone and no structures are shown to be within the study area.
-However, a railway (Hutchinson and Northern Railway) bisects the study area from north to south.
+Map 3 illustrates the location of the study area and environs as of 1881.
+The study area is not shown to belong to anyone and no structures, built roads or streams are shown to be within or near the study area.

-It must be borne in mind that inclusion of names of property owners and depictions of structures within properties on these maps were sold by subscription.
-While information included within these maps may provide information about occupation of the property at a specific point in time, the absence of such information does not indicate that the property was not occupied.
+It must be borne in mind that inclusion of names of property owners and depictions of structures and other features within properties on these maps were sold by subscription.
+Property owners paid to include information or details about their properties.
+While information included within these maps may provide information about the occupation of a property at a specific moment in time when the information was collected, the absence of such information does not necessarily indicate that the property was not occupied.